5 Blunt Truths About AI and Chatbot Limitations

 Bots need to know their own limitations too.
 Instead of continuing with chat where they can’t provide solutions, bots should know when to transition the conversation to a human.
 The Grasshopper above shows a simple step in the right direction.
 Why is transitioning the conversation so important?
 As IBM explains:

 Perhaps the most human thing we can imbue into our bots is the knowledge of their own limitations.
-In other words, bots should know when to ask for help from a human agent when they’ve received a request that extends beyond their capability to respond satisfactorily.
+In other words, bots should know when to ask for help from a human agent when they’ve received a

 The best-practice approach is to empower bots and humans to work together–and to give customers a choice in how to engage.
 In retail, contemporary conversational solutions use behavioral analysis to identify shoppers who are considering a purchase and offer an option to connect.
 That way, shoppers can decide whether or not to engage at all.
 And if they do, they can choose between a bot, a customer service agent, or a human brand ambassador based on their needs.